 The Colorado Energy Office and Regional Air Quality Council administer a grant program called Charge Ahead Colorado.
 The stated mission of the program is “To help improve air quality, encourage deployment of electric vehicles across the state, and support implementation of the Colorado Electric Vehicle Plan.”

 Administered three times a year with application openings lasting one month in length, businesses, multi-unit dwellings, and organizations are eligible for significant EV infrastructure or fleet grants funded by the Colorado Department of Transportation and the Colorado Department of Health and Environment.

-The current grant funding period is open October 1st – October 30th and the administrators encourage all public and private entities to apply.
-This website breaks down the available funding categories.
+A grant application period just closed on October 30th, but will reopen again for a new round within the next few months.
+Visit this website for details about funding and the next application round.
 Notably, applicants are eligible for up to $9,000 of funding to install two Level 2 smart chargers, which in many cases will cover nearly all project costs.

 Learn more or apply here.

 We’ve only listed a small number of available EV fleet and infrastructure grants.
 Don’t live in California or Colorado?
 Check with your state, local county and city government, and electric utility provider to see what incentives may be available to you.
 Get started here.